 - overripe bananas - the best kind to use recipes like this!

-- flour - helps bring everything together and gives your bread structure.
+- all purpose flour - helps bring everything together and gives your bread structure.

 - baking powder - a leavening agent that will give your result a fluffy texture.